 - Automate as much as you can

 If you’ve made it this far, you need to know the most important thing about setting stages.
 Ensure that you set very clear, unambiguous guidelines around what each of these stages mean.
-Eg. ‘Qualified’ means that you’re talking with a Director level+, they confirmed that they are looking to buy a solution, and you have a follow-up call scheduled within the next 2 weeks.
+E.g. ‘Qualified’ means: 1) that you’re talking with a Director level+.
+2) They confirmed that they are looking to buy a solution.
+3) You have a follow-up call scheduled within the next 2 weeks.
 These will depend on the organization itself, so I can’t give you firm guidelines around this, but don’t waffle on these.

 Finally, we have a Closed/Won and Closed/Lost stage.
 These are fairly self-explanatory.
-Closed/Won if the client signs a contract (or your equivalent) and Closed/Lost if you no longer have a chance to win this deal.
+Closed/Won if the client signs a contract (or your equivalent).
+Closed/Lost if you no longer have a chance to win this deal.
 Again, make sure that Closed/Lost has a very clear definition.